-Well, I’m going to assume that you’re already on board with setting goals – if you’re not you might find it useful to see how some rather accomplished people have used these techniques for some life changing results.
+Well, I’m going to assume that you’re already on board with setting goals – if you’re not you might find it useful to see how some rather accomplished people have used these techniques for some life changing results and personal development.

-To start, I’d like to share with you two different time-scales that we can use.
+To start, I’d like to share with you two different time-scales that we can use to set personal goals and business goals.

 Basically, it’s “short term” and “long term”.